 Although all these huts have fire, people very rarely set them up for the next person.

-The visit to Hanmer Springs was well timed as it coincided with bad weather hitting the West Coast and Southern Alps.
-We ended up staying an extra day due to slips in the Lewis Pass and then made our way back to Boyle Village to pick up our food box and stay at the Boyle Village cottage before heading to Hope Kiwi Lodge.
+The visit to Hanmer Springs was well timed.
+It coincided with bad weather hitting the West Coast and Southern Alps.
+We ended up staying an extra day due to slips in the Lewis Pass.
+The next day we made our way back to Boyle Village to pick up our food box and stay at the Boyle Village cottage before heading to Hope Kiwi Lodge.

 This morning we left the cottage and set off down the road in order to not have to cross the Lewis and Doubtful Rivers as they are still running high.
 There is another bout of weather coming in that might have slightly more rain in it than the last one.
 Who knows, we will sit it out and then try to continue on.